Plastic Free July 2023 – how to be part of the solution

 We’ve also created our growing Ocean range of Tree Tents and Hammocks which are made from plastic reclaimed from the ocean.
 The Ocean UNA hammock tent is made from the equivalent of 128 plastic bottles and the Ocean Solo Hammock from the equivalent of 37 plastic bottles.

-With a little bit of effort, you can change habits of a lifetime and help protect our planet from the harmful effects of plastic pollution.
+So, that concludes our round up which we hope serves to show that with a little bit of effort, each of us - business and individuals alike - can change habits of a lifetime and help protect our planet from the harmful effects of plastic pollution.

 Join the fight against plastic #BeatPlasticPollution for #CleanSeas and find out what you can do to help this Plastic Free July.